ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 The factory data parameter set includes information such as a manufacturer name, date of manufacturing, product certifications, and PCB versioning.

-On the nRF connect devices, factory data is stored in a Flash memory in a separate partition.
-This help keep this partition secure by applying non-writable attribute and encryption (Encryption is not implemented yet).
+On the nRF connect devices, factory data is stored in the Flash memory in a separate partition.
+This help keep this partition secure by applying non-writable attribute and encryption.
 Parameters are read at the boot time of a device, and then they can be used in the Matter stack and user application.

+> Note: Encryption and security of the factory data partition is not provided yet for this feature.

 ### Factory data components